funktor/funktor.github.io/_posts/2025-02-12-time-series-compression.markdown

 1. When the results from each executor node was collected at the driver node, the data size `exceeded available RAM` and caused the driver nodes to crash.

 2. Transferring GBs of data over network has `throughput implications`.
-Network trasfers of large data often took long time.
+Network transfers of large data often took long time.

 One hack we did early on to mitigate issue number 1 above was to write the outputs of the executor nodes into `blob storage` in Azure.
 Then read back the files from the driver node sequentially and process the data without hogging a lot of memory.
 Once we mounted the blob storage using `NFS`, reading and writing became a lot faster.